mlytle3/Summit-Agility-LLC-Grand-Openning-/README.md

 Why Choose Us

 Summit Agility isn’t just another service provider—it’s a partner built for people who are tired of wasting time and energy on things that don’t work.
-We don’t sell buzzwords or play consultant.
-We step in when duct tape fails and nobody else knows what to do.
+We don’t sell buzzwords or play consultants.
+We step in when duct tape fails, and nobody else knows what to do.

 We’ve lived the chaos and confusion of broken systems, and we know how to fix them—quietly, clearly, and without drama.
 Our support is practical, grounded, and receipt-driven.

-If you want someone who shows up, listens well, and gets things done without ego or noise, Summit Agility is the right fit.
+If you're looking for someone who consistently shows up, listens attentively, and gets results without ego or distractions, Summit Agility is the right fit.

-Coming Soon
+Coming Soon:

 Resume Shredder